Consent Form For Union County High School Screening

 An echocardiogram is a non-invasive test that uses sound waves to create a moving picture of the heart that can detect heart abnormalities.
 This test is only used if the medical team wants to take a closer look at your child's heart.
 This test requires a small amount of gel to be placed on your child's chest.
 The medical practictioner rubs a wand on your child's chest to obtain an image of the heart.
 It is very similar to a pregnancy sonogram.

 Part Two: About the Screening

 The Heart Screening is administered by health professionals, which may include cardiologists, pediatricians, family doctors, technicians and nurses.
-The results from the ECG and ECHO are interpreted by licensed and qualified medical professionals.
-You acknowledge that the Heart Screening does not establish a treatment relationship between your child and Screening Organization or the licensed healthcare providers administering the Heart Screening for or on behalf of the Screening Organization.
+The results from the ECG and ECHO (if completed) are interpreted by licensed and qualified medical professionals.
+You acknowledge that the Heart Screening does not establish a treatment relationship between your child and Screening Organization or the licensed healthcare providers administering the Heart Screening for and on behalf of the Screening Organization.

 Part Three: Your Responsibilities

 You agree to complete a medical history form on behalf of your child that will be reviewed by the medical team performing the Heart Screening.
 Many of the conditions that lead to sudden cardiac arrest and death are genetic and have warning signs.
 Therefore, You acknowledge and agree that the information contained in your child's medical history form is a very critical piece to the screening process.
 The information that You provide on the accompanying forms will be complete and correct to the best of your knowledge.